OctopusDeploy/docs/docs/getting-started.md

 ## Octopus Deploy Server

-You can install your own [self-hosted](/docs/getting-started.md#self-hosted-octopus) instance of the Octopus Deploy Server or use the [cloud-hosted](/docs/getting-started.md#octopus-cloud) server.
+You can install your own [self-hosted](/docs/getting-started.md#self-hosted-octopus) instance of the Octopus Deploy Server or use [Octopus Cloud](/docs/getting-started.md#octopus-cloud).

 ## Self-Hosted Octopus